ZMI PowerPlug Turbo - My most often recommended USB-C PD wall charger

 It also supports Quick Charge 3.0 over USB-C. That should work with Samsung and Quick Charge enabled Android phones.

 I like this charger for commuting or traveling with a USB-C laptop.
-It doesn’t cover every workload scenario like a 60W charger would.
+It doesn’t cover every workload scenario as a 60W charger would.
 But as I rarely get the fans running on my MacBook Pro I’ve found a 45W charger works fine for my less demanding needs.
-I’ve also used it to setup a docked Switch at friends’ homes.
-And with a USB-C to Lightning cable it’ll charge my iPhone when available.
+I’ve also used it to set up a docked Switch at friends’ homes.
+And with a USB-C to Lightning cable, it’ll charge my iPhone when available.

 Even if you only have a USB-C phone or tablet this charger is worth looking at.
 Its price point and included cable make it a great value.
 You may not need more than 18W.
 But most name brand 18W USB-C PD chargers cost the same, and don’t include the cable.
 If the larger size doesn’t matter to you it is the better deal.

 ZMI USA has U.S. based support (web, email, phone) and an 18-month warranty.
 They were founded in the USA and are backed financially by Zimi Corporation.
 Zimi is the exclusive mobile power accessory supplier to Xiaomi.

 The ZMI PowerPlug Turbo is one of my most often recommended chargers.
 At 45W it works well with a lot of devices.
 And its price is hard to beat, especially with a USB-C cable included.
 It may be overkill for smaller devices, but its value is superb.
 A solid addition to your tech bag.

 Buy if you:

 - Need a second charger for your MacBook, MacBook Air, or 13-inch MacBook Pro